IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Results

 \subsection{Stewart platform with prismatic joints}

-We show in this subsection that that our solver can find solutions for robots with prismatic joints.
-As an example, we implement our solver on a Stewart platform \cite{stewart1965platform}, which is a parallel robot with 2 rigid bodies connected by 6 legs.
-Each leg is a prismatic joint attached with the bodies through spherical joints.
-We first select a geometrical parameter from \cite{griffis1993method}, which is used as an example in \cite{porta2009linear}.
-The detailed parameters about this robot is listed in Table \ref{tab:stewart geo} on the left side.
-For this example, the reference frame for the end-effector is attached rigidly in the center of the top surface and the limits $\tau_{l}$ and $\tau_u$ are set as $0.0001$ and $1$.
-Then, IKSPARK is implemented for 100 random sampled poses in the space $\cT_{goal}:=\{\mT_{goal} = \Mat{x,y,z}^\trans|x\in [0.2,0.8],y\in [-0.3,0.3],z\in [0.8,1.05]\}$ and $\cR_{goal}:=\{\mR_{goal}=\mR_z(\alpha)\mR_y(\beta)\mR_x(\gamma)|\alpha\in [-\pi/3,\pi/3],\beta\in [-\pi/12,\pi/12],\gamma\in [-\pi/12,\pi/12]\}$.
-It is observed that our solver is able to find solutions for all of the poses and the average execution time and iterations are 0.2998 seconds and 15.83 steps.
+We show in this subsection that our solver can find solutions for robots with complex closed kinematic chains and prismatic joints.
+As an example, we consider a classical Stewart platform \cite{stewart1965platform}, a parallel robot with two rigid bodies connected by 6 legs equipped with 6 actuated prismatic joints, as shown in Figure~\ref{fig:stewart platform}.
+The reference frame for the end-effector is attached rigidly in the center of the top surface, and the limits $\tau_{l}$ and $\tau_u$ are set as $0.0001$ and $1$.
+The legs are attached to the body through non-actuated spherical joints.